kuzzleio/sdk-javascript/doc/7/core-classes/batch-controller/introduction/index.md

 Except for the `services.storage.not_found` error.
 :::

-By default, the BatchController send a batch of document every 10ms.
+By default, the BatchController sends a batch of documents every 10ms.
 This can be configured when instantiating the BatchController through the `options.interval` constructor parameter.

 ::: info
-Depending on your load, you may want to increase the timer interval to execute bigger batch.
+Depending on your workload, you may want to increase the timer interval to execute bigger batches.
-A bigger interval will also mean more time between two batch and potentialy degraded performances.
+A bigger interval will also mean more time between two batches and potentially degraded performances.
-The default value of 10ms offer a good balance between batch size and maximum delay between two batch and should be suitable for most situations.
+The default value of 10ms offers a good balance between batch size and maximum delay between two batches and should be suitable for most situations.
 :::

 **Example:**